Significance of Low-level Controller for String Stability under Adaptive Cruise Control

+Correspondingly, with an emphasis on analyzing the impact of the factory low-level controller, this study first presents the open-source factory ACC algorithms, based on which we further investigate the impact of low-level controllers on SS.
+The findings are validated through both numerical simulations and real-car tests on a regular commercial car model, a 2019 Honda Civic.

+The contribution of this paper is two-fold: i) for the first time we have introduced an open-source factory ACC system to the literature, which allows us to develop a new experimental method to customize/test new ACC algorithms on many car models available on the market.
+Such a method provides promising opportunities to understand the market "black boxes". ii) we have shown that the low-level controller plays a decisive role in the SS of ACC, which has been neglected in the literature.
+This finding suggests a new direction to tackle the SS issue in controller design.

-The remainder of the paper is organized as follows: section II introduces the factory ACC algorithms used in Openpilot; section III presents the detailed mechanism of the impact of the low-level controller on SS; section IV showcases the simulation results; section V validates the major findings using real drives on commercial cars running Openpilot; section VI concludes the paper and discusses future directions.
+The remainder of the paper is organized as follows: section II introduces the factory ACC algorithms for both the planner and the low-level controller; section III investigates the impact mechanisms of low-level controllers on SS; section IV presents the numerical and empirical experiments and showcase the results; section V provides guidances on tuning low-level controllers for the better SS; section VI concludes the paper and discusses future directions.